 Thanks, man.
 Authenticity in every realm of creation, whether it’s music or acting, it always wins.
 You can’t beat it.
 Authenticity always wins.
 As long as it’s the truth, if it’s something authentic and it’s delivered authentically, it wins.

 I’ve always been a massive fan of hip-hop.
 My first memory of loving hip-hop was The Slim Shady LP.
-I remember being with a childhood friend and sneaking to the next room where my parents couldn’t hear, and listening to Eminem say all this inappropriate stuff and laughing.
-Then as a teenager my brother got me into Lupe Fiasco, who obviously is very lyrically driven.
+I remember being with a childhood friend and sneaking to the next room where my parents couldn’t hear, and just secretly listening to Eminem make all these inappropriate jokes and laughing at it.
+Then as a teenager, my brother got me into Lupe Fiasco, who obviously is very lyrically driven.
 His early albums introduced me to songwriting, telling stories and multisyllabic rhyme schemes.
 It made me realize that writing rap music is something that looks so challenging but so fun.
 But I always had a worry of being another white boy actor who just randomly starts putting out hip-hop music.
 So I would release music on YouTube anonymously.
 I would enter YouTube contests using a fake name.
 But then I ended up winning one of the contests, and it gave me more confidence.

 Since you’re this child actor who walked into the world of rap, do you ever feel like an underdog in a weird way?
 Like how no one took Drake seriously at first ’cause he was the kid from Degrassi.